JakubCzura/KnitterNotebookProject/README.md

 # KnitterNotebookProject

 ### WPF application for knitters.
 It helps you track progress of your work and make notes about project you work at.
 The application is available in two languages (Polish and English).
-It uses user's default settings to set the language.
+It uses user's computer's default settings to set the language.

 * The application allowes you to create a sample of project before you start, for example if you want to knit up warm Christmas sweater.
 * There are 3 statuses of project - Planned project, Project in progress and Finished project.